Women’s Student Debt Crisis in the United States

 A Women’s Issue

-AAUW’s analysis of federal government data has found that women are more likely to take on debt (44 percent of female undergraduates take on debt in a year compared to 39 percent of male undergraduates).
+AAUW’s analysis of federal government data has found that women are more likely to take on debt (41 percent of female undergraduates took on debt in 2015–16 compared to 35 percent of male undergraduates).
 On average women take on more debt than men at almost every degree level and type, from associate degrees to doctoral degrees and across institution types.
-On average across degree levels women in college take on initial student loan balances that are about 14 percent greater than men’s in a given year.
-Upon completion of a bachelor’s degree, women’s average accrued student debt is about $1,500 greater than men’s, and black women take on more student debt on average than do members of any other group.
+On average across degree levels women in college took on initial student loan balances that were about 14 percent greater than men’s in 2015–16.
+Upon completion of a bachelor’s degree, women’s average accrued student debt is about $2,700 greater than men’s, and black women take on more student debt on average than do members of any other group.

 The Big Payback